nolageek/twitch/README.md

 !slap `user` `item` | Slap `user` with a `item` (sigle word) !lydia | Adds +1 to the `lydia` counter.
 When Lydia makes an appearance on stream.
-!jc | Adds +1 to the `jesus` counter when nolageek gets jump scared !yawn | Adds +1 to the 'yawn' counter when nolageek is caught yawning on stream !commands | This page.
+!jc | Adds +1 to the `jesus` counter when nolageek gets jump scared !yawn | Adds +1 to the `yawn` counter when nolageek is caught yawning on stream !commands | This page.
 |
 **Point Management** |